chris-forbes-1/chris-forbes-1.github.io/_posts/2017-05-29-python-remote-port-check.md

 comments: true
 ---
 Every now and then whilst setting up a new server for the first time I find myself having to check whether or not the new server can reach our app/db server.
-Depending on who has set it up, there is at least a 10% chance the admin has remote tools ```telnet``` or ```nc``` so after a little reading I came up with a handy little python scripts using tools which cannot be removed from a linux server: Python
+Depending on who has set it up, there is at least a 10% chance the admin has remote tools ```telnet``` or ```nc``` so after a little reading I came up with a handy little script using tools which cannot be removed from a linux server: Python

 ```python
 import socket